The failure of a medical professional to provide the appropriate care can have catastrophic results.

 Statute of Limitations & Time

 There are strict time limits in which a claim for damages and personal injury can be brought against a negligent party.
-These time limits are often called "Statute of Limitations."
+These time limits are often called "Statute of Limitations".
 This means that after the incident you only have a certain amount of time in which to file a lawsuit.
 After that time, your right to file a claim is waived.
 These statutes vary from state to state, and can vary depending on the circumstances of the claim.
 If you believe you may have a potential claim, you should seek the assistance of a qualified attorney as soon as possible.

 Medical malpractice claims are some of the most difficult cases to litigate.
 The patient's medical records are the major evidence in the case.
 The doctor, hospital, or clinic has control of these records; and, although it is illegal to alter these records, there is often no way to know if they have been altered or not.
 Your medical records may not always reflect events the way you remember them.
 For this reason, it is very important for you to document as much as possible yourself.
 Be sure to keep notes, including names and dates, on conversations you have had with your medical providers.
 You should also document any expenses incurred and keep receipts for everything.
 In the event you decide to pursue a case, the more information you can provide your attorney, the better he or she will be able to represent you.

 The key to success in any medical malpractice case is understanding what went wrong.
 This requires an understanding of the medical records and integrating these records into a cohesive picture.
-Brad Bradshaw, MD, JD, LC has the knowledge and skill necessary to bring that picture into focus.
-Dr. Bradshaw's medical training gives him the comprehensive understanding of the medical records required in these cases; and, our firms' trial experience gives us the advantage needed to successfully litigate such complex and difficult cases.
+Brad Bradshaw, MD, JD, LC has the knowledge and skills necessary to bring that picture into focus.
+Dr. Bradshaw's medical training gives him a comprehensive understanding of the medical records required in these cases; and, our firms' trial experience gives us the advantage needed to successfully litigate such complex and difficult cases.

 Limits to Compensation